Generating Hard Examples for Pixel-wise Classification: Experiments: Red Tide Detection

-To analyze the relationship among three different types of training examples--i.e. positive, real negative, and artificially generated negative examples-- after training HNG at the 2nd training stage, we use a visualization technique called t-distributed stochastic neighborhood embedding (t-SNE)~\cite{LMaatenJMLR2008}, as shown in Figure~\ref{fig:tsne_analysis}.
-For the visualization, 500 examples are randomly chosen separately from real positive and negative examples and the artificially generated examples are the output of HNG, which takes real negative examples as input.
-We use the output of $8^{th}$ convolutional layer (after ReLU layer) as the features of the selected examples.
-As shown on the left side of Figure~\ref{fig:tsne_analysis}, the artificially generated negative examples are placed between the positive and real negative examples.
-This shows that the generated negative examples become hard examples when retraining the red tide detection network.
-When training HNG without using the discriminator, the artificially generated negative examples are no longer hard examples as they are placed far to the right of the positive and real negative examples, as shown on the right side of Figure~\ref{fig:tsne_analysis}.
+To analyze the relationship among three different types of training examples--i.e. positive, real negative, and artificially generated negative examples-- after training the generator at the 2nd training stage, we use a visualization technique called t-distributed stochastic neighborhood embedding (t-SNE)~\cite{LMaatenJMLR2008}, as shown in Figure~\ref{fig:tsne_analysis}.
+For the visualization, 500 examples are randomly chosen separately from real positive and negative examples.
+The artificially generated examples are the output of the generator, which takes real negative examples as input.
+This selection of only a small fraction of real negative examples--i.e., about 500 from 400M examples-- is due to the significant imbalance between the number of positive and negative examples.
+To address this issue, we provide multiple instances of the tSNE-based visualization using different sets of randomly selected training examples to illustrate the general relationship, as shown in Figure~\ref{fig:tsne_analysis}.
+We use the output of the $8^{th}$ convolutional layer (after ReLU layer) as the selected examples' features.
+As shown on the top rows of Figure~\ref{fig:tsne_analysis}, the artificially generated negative examples are placed between the positive and real negative examples.
+This indicates that the generated negative examples can be considered hard example candidates when retraining the red tide detection model.
+When training the generator without using the discriminator, the artificially generated negative examples are no longer hard examples as they are placed far to the right of the positive and real negative examples, as shown on the bottom rows of Figure~\ref{fig:tsne_analysis}.